marctalcott/EventSourcingCore/README.md

 # Build and Test
-1. In Ezley.Testing, set the config settings in 'TestConfig.cs' to match your Azure Cosmos Db.
+1. In [Testing]/Ezley.Testing, set the config settings in 'TestConfig.cs' to match your Azure Cosmos Db.
 1. Build your solution.
 1. Run the test in _RunProjectionEngine.cs (now your projection engine is ready to build projections when data is added to your event store).
 Let that continue to run in the background.